You are here:

 Introduction

 Lycoming College is committed to the intellectual, personal, social, and ethical development of its students.
-This is provided through a first-rate undergraduate educational experience with an increased commitment to fostering an inclusive and equitable campus community that supports all faculty, staff, and students.
+This commitment is realized through a rigorous undergraduate experience and a sustained dedication to fostering an inclusive and equitable campus community that supports all students, faculty, and staff.

-• Respect for the rights of others and self-discipline;
+- Demonstrating respect for the rights and dignity of others and exercising self-discipline;

-• Act in a manner that reflects maturity, social responsibility, and respect towards all campus community members and their property;
+- Acting with maturity, social responsibility, and respect for all members of the campus community and their property;

 Index